Intervista Institute | Intervista IT Executive Education

 “This allows us to better navigate our thinking on the not-so-obvious road to innovation” says Robert Mazerolle, co-founder and Director at the Intervista Institute.

 Relevant to understanding the innovation mind-space using Kolb’s learning model is that it illustrates the state between experience and reflection as divergent, and the one between thinking and action as convergent.
 Similarly, Derrick Palmer, a managing partner of InnovationPoint LLC, states: “The innovation process is divided into two broad modes of thinking: ‘Divergent’ and ‘Convergent.’
+Often this states are also referred to as right and left brain.

 It includes ‘exploratory’ consumer/customer insight research, qualitative exploration of industry/market trends and speculates on possible industry discontinuities.”

-Diverging and ConvergingNot every organization grasps the importance of divergent thinking.
+Not every organization grasps the importance of divergent thinking.

 As Palmer observes: “It is here, with the notion of ‘divergent thinking’ that organizations often fail in their attempts to innovate.
 Believing that it is frivolous, ‘blue sky,’ time consuming and slows time to market, they choose to minimize or neglect it.
-Impatient for short-term success, driven by quarterly scorecards or constrained by an enterprise mindset that is compelled to demonstrate activity and quickly ‘get to the answer,’ many organizations find it almost impossible to step back and diverge.

-Convergent thinking is still required, however.
+Convergent thinking (left brain) is still required, however.
 Palmer writes: “Convergent processes call for traditional business tools, techniques and data analysis, where potential opportunities are evaluated, prioritized, refined and then often moved through a formal decision-based Stage Gate™ process until the most promising ones are implemented.

 A client once confided to us: ‘We’re really good at implementing bad ideas’.
 But what’s really important is to get better, more impactful ideas into the Stage Gate™ process.
 You’ll readily identify those better ideas when you take the time to diverge.”

-“The goal is to deal with innovation in a holistic and proactive manner.
+The goal is to deal with innovation in a holistic and proactive manner.
 The trick (if there is a trick) is freeing the organization to allow it to happen and help things along course wherever and whenever possible” says Robert Mazerolle.
+And that requires a systematic effort to develop an ongoing innovation capability.

 At all times, but especially during this current challenging economic period, innovation can serve as a powerful and cost-effective value-creation strategy.

-If you or your organization are falling short in your quest to harness the positive power of change, Intervista’s new executive program — innovationcultures
+If you or your organization are falling short in your quest to harness the positive power of change, Intervista’s new executive program — Innovation Boot Camp— will help you embrace this essential part of your mission more effectively.

-© 2009 Intervista Inc.
+Intervista Inc.